tvheadend/tvheadend/docs/markdown/inc/dvr.md

 **Upcoming / Current Recordings**
 : This sub-tab lists current and upcoming recording entries.
-Entries that appear here are either currently recording or are soon-to-be recorded.
+Entries shown here are either currently recording or are soon-to-be recorded.

 **Finished Recordings**
 : This sub-tab lists all completed recording entries.
-Entries that appear here have reached the end of the scheduled recording time.
+Entries shown here have reached the end of the scheduled (or EITp/f defined) recording time.

 **Failed Recordings**
 : This sub-tab lists all failed recording entries.
-Entries that appear here have failed to record due to one (or more) errors that occurred during the recording.
+Entries shown here have failed to record due to one (or more) errors that occurred during the recording.

+**Removed Recordings**
+: This sub-tab lists all recording entries that have missing file(s).
+Entries shown here link to file(s) that Tvheadend cannot locate (files which have been externally removed).

 !['Digital Video Recorder' Tabs](static/img/doc/configdvrtabs4.png)